Payment Flow and Custom Development

 }

-If you create pricing plans with customized benefits_jsonb
+If you create a new pricing plan and customize benefits_jsonb

 How to Process Refunds?

-When dealing with customer disputes, refunds need to be initiated from the Stripe console page.
-One-time payments and subscriptions have different processing methods.
+When encountering user disputes, refunds need to be initiated from the Stripe dashboard page.
+One-time payments and subscriptions are handled differently.

 One-time Payment Refund

-For one-time payment refunds, you can directly process the refund on the Transactions page.
+For one-time payment refunds, directly refund from the Transactions page.

-After completing the refund, it will trigger the charge.refunded
+After completing the refund, it will trigger the webhook's charge.refunded

-Recurring subscription refunds typically require canceling the subscription simultaneously, so you need to cancel the subscription and process the refund on the Subscriptions page.
+Subscription refunds usually need to synchronously cancel the subscription, so you need to cancel the subscription and refund on the Subscriptions page.

-After completing the cancellation and refund, it will trigger the customer.subscription.deleted
+After completing cancellation and refund, it will trigger the webhook's customer.subscription.deleted

 Custom Development Checklist